tuur29/voting_system/README.md

 You can also make a new active round by filling the fields and pressing "New round".
 Either actions support backing up the current votes by selecting "Keep round" and giving it a name before pressing either "New round" or "Disable".
 These votes can be accessed by selecting the chosen name after clicking the "Round" button at "results(.php)".

+The default settings can be found in "defaults.php".
+To change them I suggest copying them to "options.php" and editing them there. "defaults.php" is meant as a fallback in case you don't edit all options.
+You can find explanations for each option in the comments after each option.

 ###COMPATIBILITY & LANGUAGES
 At the moment there is 1 additonal language option available: dutch ("nl").
-You can add your own tranlsation in "assets/language.php".
+You can add your own translation in "assets/language.php".
 You can vote and view the results with all browsers (yes this includes IE8)!

 ###TODO

-- print all results of round?

-- BUG: graph doesn't show empty options
 - BUG: using html chars in cookie not working on old android tablets?